01 of 07

 Continuing to Knit

 Once you have finished your increase, just keep knitting as the instructions say.
-There are often paired increases of this sort on each side of a knitted item, such as the Knit Dog Bandana to make a triangle shape.
+There are often paired increases of this sort on each side of a knitted item, such as a knit bandana to make a triangle shape.

 Increases on one side only make a slanted piece, as shown.Continue to 7 of 7 below.